gberenfield/ring-wicked-pdf/README.md

 # ring-wicked-pdf

-Middleware for sending a webpage to wkhtmlpdf for rendering as a PDF file
+Middleware for sending a webpage to wkhtmltopdf for rendering as a PDF file

 ## Usage